Correction Officer (Former Employee) – Washington, DC – April 19, 2016

 Program Mangers don't care about their employees.
 Your work outside in the elements in below freezing temperatures sometimes for 12 hours straight with no break.
 Inspectors a sneaky and underhanded. will try to get you fired.

-Intelligence Analyst (Current Employee) – Washington, DC – May 5, 2015
+US Marshal Service - Law Enforcement Officer (Former Employee) – Washington, DC – November 5, 2015

 I enjoyed working in Law Enforcement.
 We worked about ten hours a day or more.
 It was nice working at the Federal Court / DC Superior Court in Washington DC.
 We had a great team and was very caring for each person.

 Information Systems Security Officer (Former Employee) – Washington, DC – April 19, 2013

 Work day can be very interesting at times, you just never know what can be in stored.
 Learned so much about working with people from all different walks of life.
 Management is the achilles tendon in the Criminal Division.
 The hardest part of the job was not being acknowledge or receiving the credit due for ones hard work.
 I think the part of loved the most was getting to know all my co-workers.

 great health insurance, life insurance and 401k program.